 Applications SHALL NOT be aware of the user’s real RCS identity and of his contacts’ real RCS identities.
 In particular, mobile telephone numbers (MSISDNs) or identities SHALL NOT be exposed neither for users nor for their contacts.
 Subject to service provider policies, only trusted applications will be authorized to know that information.

-There SHALL be possible for a service provider to deploy developer security mechanisms and engagement/registration processes aimed to individual or SME developers
+There SHALL be possible for a service provider to deploy developer security mechanisms and engagement/registration processes aimed to individual developers

 Developer security mechanisms out of the scope of this document